jainav-exe/html-css-course/README.md

 **A:** Unfortunately, there is nothing I can do about it.
 The course is hosted on Udemy, and sometimes they have technical issues like this.
 Please just come back a bit later or [contact their support team](https://support.udemy.com/hc/en-us).

-### Q8: Videos are blurred / have low quality, can you fix it?
+### Q8: Videos are blurred / have low quality,can you fix it?

 **A:** Please open video settings and change the quality from 'Auto' to another value, for example 720p.
 If that doesn't help, please [contact the Udemy support team](https://support.udemy.com/hc/en-us).